YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-05-Covid19database.md

 LEFT JOIN CovidConfirmedCases AS c ON d.location = c.location AND d.date_updated = c.date
 WHERE d.location IS NOT NULL AND d.total_deaths IS NOT NULL AND c.total_cases IS NOT NULL ORDER BY d.date_updated DESC, case_fatality_rate DESC;
-> <cite>
+>

 ## Population Infection Rate
 The final query calculates the population infection rate (total cases divided by total population) and displays the top 100 locations with the highest infection rates.
 It joins the CovidConfirmedCases and CovidOthers tables based on location and date.
 The population data is retrieved from the CovidOthers table.
 The results are ordered by the latest date and then by the population infection rate in descending order.
 This helps identify the locations with the most significant spread of the virus relative to their population size.

--- Calculate the Population Infection rate: Total cases/ Total Population -- Display TOP 100 highest infection rates, ensuring all necessary columns are non-null.
+> -- Calculate the Population Infection rate: Total cases/ Total Population -- Display TOP 100 highest infection rates, ensuring all necessary columns are non-null.

->
 SELECT c.location, FORMAT(c.date, 'yyyy-MM-dd') AS date_updated, o.population, c.total_cases,
        ROUND((c.total_cases / o.population) * 100, 2) AS population_infection_rate
 FROM CovidConfirmedCases AS c